theexperiential/Owlette/README.md

 #### 🤖 Automatic Installation/Updater

-Run the `install.bat` file as an Administrator to automatically install the required packages and set up the service.
+Run the `install.bat` file as an administrator to automatically install the required packages and set up the service.
 It also works as an updater, anytime this repo is updated.

 #### 🖐️ Manual Installation